Ucnt/gcp-cloud-build-slack-notifier/README.md

 ![example-notifications](screenshot/example-notifications.png)

 ## Troubleshooting
-* If the cloud-builds topic is not receiving Pub/Sub messages, disable and re-enable the Cloud Builds API.
+* If the cloud-builds topic is not receiving Pub/Sub messages, disable and re-enable the Cloud Builds API after creating the topic.